 When planets in our Solar System go into retrograde, you’ll often hear them being blamed as the source of a person’s woes, restlessness, burnout or, more optimistically, representing a time for reflection.
 In reality, however, there is very little scientific evidence that any of the planets going into retrograde will have a tangible effect on our lives.

-Whether or not you believe this, planets going into retrograde is a common and regular occurrence, and in September 2022, there will be four planets in retrograde at the same time… five if you include Pluto.
+Whether or not you believe this, planets going into retrograde is a common and regular occurrence, and on 4 September 2023, there will be six planets in retrograde at the same time… seven if you include Pluto.

 But what exactly does retrograde mean?
 What planets are in retrograde right now?
 And what causes the apparent retrograde motion of the planets?
 Answers to these questions, and more, are below.

-If you’re looking forward to breathing in the night air this year, we’ve put together this full Moon UK calendar and astronomy for beginners guide to help you plan ahead.
+If you’re looking forward to making the most of clear nights this year, we’ve put together this full Moon UK calendar and astronomy for beginners guide to help you plan ahead.
 There are also regular meteor showers every year and we’ve rounded them all up in this handy meteor shower calendar.